 CIL Collection & Spending

-Up to 5% of CIL will be spent on the administration of CIL, for example the salaries of the team responsible for processing and managing CIL and the software systems used to record, monitor and report on the CIL.
+Up to 5% of CIL will be spent on the administration of CIL.
+This could be salaries of the people responsible for processing and managing CIL or software systems used to record, monitor and report on CIL.

-The District and Parish councils will publish accounts of CIL income and expenditure together with details of the projects that have been funded.
+The District and Parish councils will publish accounts of CIL income and expenditure as well as details of projects that have been funded.

 District CIL - Community and Infrastructure Projects

-Whilst Neighbourhood CIL is paid to parishes twice each year (by the 28th April and the 28th October) the remaining CIL income is retained by the District Councils to spend on infrastructure required by new housing development and growth within the Districts.
-These infrastructure projects may also be identified in the Infrastructure Delivery Plan for both Councils.
+The remaining CIL income is kept by the District Councils.
+It can be used to spend on infrastructure that is needed by new housing developments or other growth.
+These infrastructure projects may also be set out in the Infrastructure Delivery Plan for both Councils.

-The following guidance note provides clarity around the changes, particularly in respect of the interaction between the use of s106 Obligations and CIL
+The following guidance note provides clarity around the changes, especially about the interaction between S106 Obligations and CIL.

 CIL Bid Information